chaoer/sadc/README.md

 - data: This folder contains the code for generating data and for loading data while training.
 - models: This folder contains the baseline, non-ML models as well as the architecture for our neural networks.
 - trainers: This folder contains the basic training procedure, base_trainer.py, as well as subclasses for particular models and loss functions.
+- eval: This folder contains the evaluation code for each of the neural network models.
 - configs: This folder contains .yml files that outline the hyperparameter settings for training code.

 These modules are directed by main.py, the entry point for training our neural networks.

 ## Suggested Data

+This project has sucessfully worked with data from ISPRS challenges and the Spacenet Urban 3D challenge.

 ## Getting Started

 ### Install Pre-requisites

+Run the following code to intall all necessary pre-requisites.

+'pip install -r requirements.txt'

 ### Training

+The general format for training the included models is to run 'python main.py --config=<config file name>'.

 ### Testing